uiharu-kazari/kancolle-vice-admiral/README.md

 # KanColle Vice Admiral 🚢

+> **⚠️ Project Withhold Status**
+>
+> Development of this project is currently on hold because browser-use does not support HTML canvas interaction as required.
+We may resume work if we find an efficient way to interact with images.

 > 🚧 **EARLY DEVELOPMENT NOTICE** 🚧
 >
 > This project is just getting started and is not yet functional.
 Core features are still being implemented and everything is subject to change.